PySimpleSQL/pysimplesql/examples/tutorial_files/Journal/tutorial.md

 Now that's better!
 Now the interface looks a little cleaner, the sorting of the selector table looks better and the search function is much more usable!

-## Next improvement - persistance of the data
+## Next improvement - persistence of the data
 Up until now, the database has been created in-memory.
 In-memory databases wipe clean after each use, and therefore would be a pretty poor choice for a Journal application!
 We will now fix that issue and start saving the data to the hard drive.